zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_people/Wes_McKinney.md

 # Wes McKinney

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:25:53.317287+00:00
+- **Last Updated:** 2024-12-04 11:51:59 UTC
 - **Original Article:** [Wes McKinney](https://en.wikipedia.org/wiki/Wes_McKinney)
 - **Language:** en
 - **Page ID:** 49055975

 ## Summary
 Wes McKinney is an American software developer and businessman.
 He is the creator and "Benevolent Dictator for Life" (BDFL) of the open-source pandas package for data analysis in the Python programming language, and has also authored three versions of the reference book Python for Data Analysis.
 He's also the creator of Apache Arrow, a cross-language development platform for in-memory data, and Ibis, a unified Python dataframe API.
 He was the CEO and founder of technology startup Datapad.
-He was
+He was a software engineer at Two Sigma Investments.
+He founded Ursa Labs, which, in 2021, became part of Voltron Data.
+In 2022, it was announced that Voltron Data had raised $110 million.

 ## Categories
+This article belongs to the following categories:

 - Category:American chief executives
 - Category:American computer programmers